700W Power Supplies

 ↪ Notes: OEM and platform is unconfirmed, unit is basically e-waste though.

-↪ Notes: Doesn't claim necessary protections, unknown components.
+↪ Notes: Doesn't claim necessary protections, unknown components such as the capacitors.

 ↪ Notes: Single EPS cable, failing or near failing 3.3V transient response, hold-up time not within ATX specifications.